Liquor store crunch at IGI airport, NDMC areas to continue for some more days | Science-Environment

 - India

-Liquor store crunch at IGI airport and NDMC areas will continue for some more days even as Delhi government agencies are slated to take over the retail liquor business in the city from September 1, officials said on Monday.
+Liquor store crunch at the Indira Gandhi International Airport and NDMC areas will continue for some more days even as Delhi government agencies are slated to take over the retail liquor business in the city from September 1, officials said.

 Several new shops opening from next month will be located near Metro stations where the footfall is high and safety measures are relatively better.
-The Excise Department has also issued licenses for liquor vends in six malls which will open from September 1, officials said.
+The Excise Department has also issued licenses for liquor vends in six malls which will open from September 1, the officials said on Monday.

 Also, the department will focus on premium vends in the coming days.
 These shops will have larger space and a variety of liquors of top brands, they said.